Healthy & Thriving Communities

 Why It Matters

-The Healthiest Communities rankings from U.S. News & World Report in 2021 shows how nearly 3,000 U.S. counties and county equivalents perform in metrics across health and health-related categories.
-Broward County’s Overall Population Health Score was 63 out of 100.
-The population health category assesses access to care, healthy behaviors, health conditions, mental health and resulting health outcomes.
-In the category of Food and Nutrition, Broward’s score was 60 out of 100 measuring the availability and use of healthy foods in a community, as well as the prevalence of chronic diseases that have been linked to poor nutrition.
-According to Broward County 2021 Community Health Needs Assessment, 20.8% of Broward County adults find it “very” or “somewhat” difficult to access affordable fresh fruits and vegetables.
-However, there is a higher disparity of 31.5% average among female respondents, young adults, low-income respondents, black residents, and Caribbean residents.
+The 2022 Healthiest Communities rankings from U.S. News & World Report scores population health in terms of access to care, healthy behaviors, health conditions, mental health and resulting health outcomes.
+Broward County’s overall population health score was 59 out of 100.
+In the food and nutrition category, Broward scored 64% for the availability and use of healthy foods and the prevalence of chronic diseases linked to poor nutrition.
+According to the Broward County 2023 Community Health Needs Assessment, 20.8% of Broward County adults found it “very” or “somewhat” difficult to access affordable fresh fruits and vegetables.
+However, there is a higher average disparity rate of 31.5% among female respondents, young adults, low-income respondents and Black and Caribbean residents.

 What We Are Looking For